Last Updated on April 11, 2022 by Mohammad Afaneh

 - Public Address

-Random Address and Static Address, as shown in the diagram, are simply classifications and are not types used in and of themselves in implementation.
+Random Address and Private Address, as shown in the diagram, are simply classifications and are not types used in and of themselves in implementation.

 A Bluetooth Public address is a global fixed address that must be registered with the IEEE.
 It follows the same guidelines as MAC Addresses and shall be a 48-bit extended unique identifier (EUI-48).